Listen to the Cancer.Net Podcast: Flu Facts for People with Cancer, adapted from this content.

 What to do if you “catch” the flu

 - If you have received cancer treatment within the past month or have a form of blood or lymphatic cancer and develop flu symptoms, call your doctor immediately.
 You may be prescribed an antiviral drug, which can make the flu milder and help it go away faster.
 These drugs work best if you take them within 48 hours after your symptoms start.

 - If you are receiving cancer treatment and have the flu, contact your doctor because you may need to postpone treatment until you get better.

 - Take care to not spread your germs.
-Except for doctor’s visits, stay home and rest.
+Except for doctor’s visits, stay at home and rest.
 You should not go out until 24 hours after your fever has gone away (if you are running a fever).
 Know that the flu can be spread very easily, and people who have been infected with flu viruses can spread them even before they experience symptoms.